neopragma/java-legacy/notes/notes-srp-violation-2.md

 You might have noticed we violated our test-first process here.
 We've changed production code before the tests were failing for the right reason.

 We could have started with the ```SsnTest```, but it isn't the end of the world that we worked on ```Ssn``` first.
 In real life, people switch back and forth between test-first and test-after.
-It's no problem as long as you remember two things:
+It's no problem as long as you remember three things:

 1. Don't go too far with writing test cases without catching up the corresponding production code.
 2. Don't go too far with writing production code without catching up the corresponding test cases.